Armstrong Number in Java

 }

-When the Javac compiler reaches to ArmNum(Num) line in the main() program, then the compiler will immediately jump to the below function:
+When the Javac compiler reaches the ArmNum(Num) line in the main() program, the compiler will immediately jump to the below function:

 public static void ArmNum(int Num) {

-In this program to find Armstrong Number in Java, we divide the code using Object-Oriented Programming.
+In this Java program to find Armstrong Number, we divide the code using Object-Oriented Programming.
 To do this, we will first create a class with a method to reverse an integer recursively.

 package FrequentPrograms;